-The School of Business and Professional Studies welcomes student interested in advancing their career.
+The School of Business welcomes student interested in advancing their career.
 Many of our programs are available online or offer a hybrid of online collaboration and evening/weekend classroom instruction.

 The Henrietta Schmoll School of Health prepares you to address changing patterns in healthcare delivery and shifts in workforce demands.
 The School is continually evaluating and responding to healthcare education needs to keep you on the cutting edge.

 The School of Social Work features a single, cohesive faculty, whose members teach on the campuses of St. Kate’s and the University of St. Thomas.
-As a graduate student enrolled at either university, you’ll find support for lifelong learning and community engagement.
+As a graduate student, you’ll find support for lifelong learning and community engagement.